mootools/mootools-core/Docs/Element/Element.Event.md

 	myElement.addEvent('click', function(){ alert('clicked again'); });
 	myElement.addEvent('click', function(){ alert('clicked and again :('); });
 	//addEvent will keep appending each function.
-	//Unfortunately for the visitor, that'll be three alerts they'll have to click on. myElement.removeEvents('click'); // This saves the visitor's finger by removing every click event.
+	//Unfortunately for the visitor, there will be three alerts they'll have to click on. myElement.removeEvents('click'); //saves the visitor's finger by removing every click event.

 ### Notes: